douglas-amirault/NPC-Revolution-Team-Project/NPCRevolution_RoombaRevolution_readme.txt

 Implemented the player movement and camera controls.
 This includes all scripts in Assets/Scripts/MovementStates.

-Assigned prefabs and objects to scripts to ensure the collision and triggering of events accordigly.
+Assigned prefabs and objects to scripts to ensure the collision and triggering of events accordingly.

-Implemented CinemaMachine plugin following online tutorial for as a means of learning aid.
+Implemented Cinemachine plugin following online tutorial for as a means of learning aid.

 Verified Cinemachine implementation by referencing official documentation https://docs.unity3d.com/Packages/com.unity.cinemachine@2.3/manual/index.html

 Integrated GameOverMenu and WinMenu changes

-Assited team members.
+Assisted team members.

 External Resources: